 These table lamps have more flare and add a bit more style than what you will find in the average retail store.
 Desk lamps and side table lamps add a ton of character, and they can easily move with you to your next home, so it can be worth spending a little more than you would at Target or Walmart.

 - Donna Table lamp – This lamp has an oak wood base that comes in different finishes and the shade comes in different colors.

 - Stand Drum Table Lamp – This lamp also comes in a polished aluminum finish as well as a floor lamp size

 - Sullivan Table Lamp – Base colors come in red, black, green, white and grey.

 - Cedar Moss Table Lamp – Comes in brass and black.

 - Studio Desk Lamp – Comes in black, white and yellow and also available in a floor lamp size.

 - Crystal Cut Lamp – Comes in two sizes, this is the smaller one which would be perfect on a mantle or on a night stand.

 I like to find one or two stores that do something well and limit my shopping to those options.
 I have different stores for floor lamps because I have found prices at Schoolhouse to be out of sight.
 Check out Ballard Design for some affordable floor lamps that make a statement.

-Floor lamps are a great way to get more light into a room when you can’t really do any ceiling or mounted lights.
+Floor lamps are a great way to get more light into a room when you can’t install any ceiling or mounted lights.
 Because they are so large they make a big impact.
 Almost every room could a floor lamp.

 - Atlanta Floor lamp – Only available in black

 - Drum floor lamp – This comes in multiple wood finishes as the base and multiple shade colors.

 - Holden Floor Lamp – Also comes in brass

 - Cylinder Task floor lamp – Also comes in white/brass